Emergency and Trauma

-Our emergency room physicians and support staff are specialists in emergency medical care, ensuring they are able to provide excellent care for any illness, injury, or trauma.
+Our emergency department (room) physicians and support staff are specialists in emergency medical care, ensuring they are able to provide excellent care for any illness, injury, or trauma.
 They are also multilingual and can communicate with patients to understand their healthcare needs.

 Each year, more than 50,000 patients receive emergency medical care in the Emergency Department.
 Our Emergency Department is open 24/7 to patients of all ages.

 The St. Francis Medical Center emergency department has the following designations:

 - Emergency Department Approved for Pediatrics (EDAP)